adamtimm/katacoda-scenarios/pg_featureserv/04-user_defined_functions.md

-All of the commands on this page should be run within Terminal 2.
+All of the commands on this page should be run within **Terminal 2**.

 ## `postgisftw` schema